bhmdev/Building-Tracker-FE/README.md

 It's broken down by building Address/Location, cost, Sq Footage, and date built.

-The front end is hosted on [github pages] (https://github.com/bhmdev/Building-Tracker-FE), and the backend API is hosted on [heroku] (https://building-tracker-api.herokuapp.com/).
+The front end is hosted on [github pages](https://github.com/bhmdev/Building-Tracker-FE), and the backend API is hosted on [heroku](https://building-tracker-api.herokuapp.com/).

 **Technologies Used**